4/28/2020

 Matthew Boulay

 Hey, good morning.
 Thank you for taking my questions.
 I hope everyone's well.
 Thanks for all the detail.
-So I wanted to ask on the construction labor side and maybe thinking a little more medium term, I think there's sort of a debate out there around perhaps increasing availability of labor that could emerge in the coming months as industry volumes come down and perhaps there's a wider pool of labor just given the unemployment situation we've seen across the market.
+So I wanted to ask on the construction labor side and maybe thinking a little more medium term, I think there's sort of a debate out there around, you know, perhaps increasing availability of labor, you know, that could emerge in the coming months as industry volumes come down and, you know, perhaps there's a wider pool of labor just given the unemployment situation we've seen across the market.
 What are you guys hearing on that front?
-Are you seeing the subs perhaps trying to attract additional labor here?
+You know, are you seeing the subs perhaps trying to attract additional labor here?
 Just how are you thinking about whether that labor tightness we've seen over these past few years will continue?
 Thank you.

 speaker